Installation of the replacement pipeline will likely take place from June to October 2022.

 The local landscape character comprises of informal footpaths within grassland, hedgerows and trees.
 Works are underway to convert the area from a heavily managed amenity environment as a former golf course, to a country park managed for recreation and nature conservation.

-Before any construction activities, trees and hedgerows identified to be removed will be cleared by a specialist with advice from the Environmental Clerk of Works and the arboriculturist.
+Ahead of construction, trees and hedgerows identified have been removed by a team of specialists after advice from the Environmental Clerk of Works and the arboriculturist.

 Gaps will be restricted to a maximum of 10m through hedges and woodland belts, and the woodland to the north near Cove Brook will be subject to narrow working.